Moving to a new place can be a challenge. From missing your old home to settling in, here’s how to cope with feeling depressed after moving.

 2. Accept your grief

-As moms, we put a lot of pressure on our shoulders.
+As parents, we put a lot of pressure on our shoulders.
 We feel responsible for keeping our families intact and our households humming along just fine.
 When difficulties arrive, we’re compelled to carry most of that burden and shield our kids from things they don’t need to know about.

 So, it can be hard to let out guard down and reveal our vulnerabilities.
 We put on our strong faces only to lock ourselves in the bathroom to cry alone.

 Give yourself permission to grieve for your old life.
 Cry as long as you need to, whether alone or with your partner.
 As terrible as it is to feel down, don’t deny that you feel this right now.
-Remind yourself that emotions come and go, that you won’t feel stuck this way forever.
+Remind yourself that emotions come and go and that you won’t feel stuck this way forever.

 3. See your family as being on the same side

 When the reason for the move falls on someone else’s agenda, it’s easy to cast the blame on them.
 If only he didn’t take this job, I wouldn’t be here, you might think.
-This is happening because of that darn job.

 And while resentment and frustration are normal, they’re also unhealthy.
 They pit the most important people in your lives—your partner and children—on the opposite side.

 Imagine what it’s like to be in your partner’s and your children’s shoes.
 Your partner might feel like he’s the sole reason you’re all here to begin with.
-Your kids are now the new kids in school, and may not grow up with the same family ties you may have been lucky to have as a child.
+Your kids are now the new kids in school and may not grow up with the same family ties you may have been lucky to have as a child.

 4. Stay in touch with old friends

 Keeping in touch with friends and family from a distance is never the same as having them nearby, but even this little tie can make a huge difference.
-With so many ways to reach out—email, video chat, phone calls—make it a daily or weekly habit to reach out to your loved ones.
+With so many ways to reach out—email, video chat, phone calls—make it a daily routine or weekly habit to reach out to your loved ones.

-I’ve had several friends move away over the years, but each time we reconnect, it feels like we picked up right where we left off.
+I’ve had several good friends move away over the years, but each time we reconnect, it feels like we picked up right where we left off.
 Don’t let distance convince you that friendship isn’t possible when you’re miles away.
-Often, your true friendships will grow stronger because of it.
+Often, your true friendships grow stronger because of it.

 5. Build new social ties

-A few suggestions include:
+A few support groups include:

 Conclusion

 I can’t imagine what it was like for my parents to travel from a hot, humid climate with everyone they knew to cold, snowy Chicago, raising two girls alone.
 But many parents—perhaps you included—experience a similar change every day.
+They pack up their old lives and need to settle into a new one.

 Feeling depressed after moving is common but not permanent, especially when you take a proactive approach to settling in.

 Begin by showing empathy towards your children and partner and see them as being on the same side as you.

-Don’t deny your own grief, and instead accept it, as well as the fact that it will pass with time.
+Don’t deny your grief or loneliness, and instead accept it, as well as the fact that it will pass with time.
 Find your triggers to keep yourself from losing your temper.
-And maintain old friendships while making new ones in your new home—both will remind you that you’re never truly alone.

 Get more tips:

-Don’t forget: Join my newsletter and download How to Finally Stop Losing Your Temper—at no cost to you:
+Don’t forget: Join my newsletter and grab How to Finally Stop Losing Your Temper—at no cost to you:

 Leave a Reply